eharvey328/quantum-pokedex/README.md

 yarn dev
 ```

-Running `yarn dev` will first generate the graphql types, then being the dev process.
+Running `yarn dev` will first generate the graphql types, then begin the dev process.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app 🚀.

 #### Other Scripts